Ephraim Mirvis: Achievements

 Following his appointment, he created the ‘Centre for Community excellence’.
 This new department of the Office of the Chief Rabbi provides guidance and seed funding to Jewish communities, in order to promote the most creative and dynamic programming ideas.
 One of his most successful campaigns is ‘Shabbat UK’ which was based upon the Shabbat Project, which originated in South Africa.
 The campaign encourages all Jews, regardless of religious affiliation or level of observance to engage better with Shabbat and reaches tens of thousands of people across the country.

-In 2017, when Rabbi Joseph Dweck, Senior Rabbi of the Sephardi Jewish community in the UK, made controversial comments about aspects of Jewish law, including on homosexuality, a bitter scandal erupted which threatened to split the Orthodox Sephardic Jewish establishment.
+In 2017, when Rabbi Joseph Dweck, Senior Rabbi of the S&P Sephardi Jewish community in the UK, made controversial comments about aspects of Jewish law, including on homosexuality, a bitter scandal erupted which threatened to split the Orthodox Sephardic Jewish establishment.
 It was Mirvis who stepped in to defuse the row, enabling Dweck to remain in his position although several rabbis still opposed this and one prominent Sephardic Rabbi lashed out at the Chief Rabbi claiming he had sold out the United Synagogue to Reform.

 Honours, awards and recognition

 Mirvis received the Jerusalem Prize for Education in the Diaspora in 1990, on behalf of the Stratford Jewish Schools, from the President of Israel, Chaim Herzog.
 In 2015 he was awarded the Freedom of the London Borough of Barnet.
 He has received honorary doctorates from Touro College and Middlesex University.

-In 2024, the Jerusalem Post named Mirvis to its "50 Most Influential Jews" list alongside Ammiel Hirsch, Hirschy Zarchi, and Yuda Drizin for "spiritual guidance in trying times".
+In 2024, The Jerusalem Post named Mirvis to its "50 Most Influential Jews" list alongside Ammiel Hirsch, Hirschy Zarchi, and Yuda Drizin for "spiritual guidance in trying times".

 Mirvis was appointed Knight Commander of the Order of the British Empire (KBE) in the 2023 New Year Honours for services to the Jewish community, interfaith relations and education.

 Personal life

-Mirvis married Zimbabwe-born Valerie Kaplan in Israel.
+Mirvis married Rhodesian-born Valerie Kaplan in Israel.
 They have four sons, Hillel, Daniel, Noam and Eitan, and nineteen grandchildren.
 Their eldest child, Liora Graham, died of cancer in 2011.
 Valerie Mirvis was a front-line Child Protection Social Worker until May 2012.
 She is a published author and healthcare specialist.

+He is a supporter of Tottenham Hotspur.